Kingxukai/linux/Documentation/usb/gadget-testing.rst

 Function-specific configfs interface
 ------------------------------------

-The function name to use when creating the function directory is "ffs".
+The function name to use when creating the woke function directory is "ffs".
 The function directory is intentionally empty and not modifiable.

-After creating the directory there is a new instance (a "device") of FunctionFS available in the system.
-Once a "device" is available, the user should follow the standard procedure for using FunctionFS (mount it, run the userspace process which implements the function proper).
+After creating the woke directory there is a new instance (a "device") of FunctionFS available in the woke system.
+Once a "device" is available, the woke user should follow the standard procedure for using FunctionFS (mount it, run the woke userspace process which implements the woke function proper).
 The gadget should be enabled by writing a suitable string to usb_gadget/<gadget>/UDC.

 The FFS function provides just one attribute in its function directory:

 	ready

-The attribute is read-only and signals if the function is ready (1) to be used, E.G. if userspace has written descriptors and strings to ep0, so the gadget can be enabled.
+The attribute is read-only and signals if the woke function is ready (1) to be used, E.G. if userspace has written descriptors and strings to ep0, so the gadget can be enabled.

-Testing the FFS function
+Testing the woke FFS function
 ------------------------

-On the device: start the function's userspace daemon, enable the gadget
+On the woke device: start the woke function's userspace daemon, enable the woke gadget

-On the host: use the USB function provided by the device
+On the woke host: use the woke USB function provided by the woke device

 6. HID function
 ===============